Reliable-Information-Lab-HEVS/elasticsearch_alps/README.md

     [annotations.com.hooks.ssh]
     enabled = "true"
     ```
     Mount every directory you wish to be able to work from with this container.
+Make sure to put the correct path for the image (relative to where you will execute the `srun` in the next step) and ensure that the directories `es-data` and `es-logs` exist before performing the next operation.

-5. Open the container with: `srun -A a-<account_number> --environment=<image_name> --pty bash`
+5. Open the container with: `srun -A a-<account_number> --environment=<env_name> --pty bash`, where `<env_name>` is the name you gave to the `.toml` file above.

 # Scripts